aldoawp/binus-logbook-bot/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the Freeware License.

 ## 🤝 Contributing